 Costa County.
 I know the area.
 I know where good vineyards are, and where the not-so-good

 Most of the vineyards I sell are harvested and the grapes sold to

 wineries.
 I get in and sell grapes to you (home winemakers) before the commercial guys harvest and

 Vineyard owners don't want to sell you 100 or 200 lbs of

 grapes.
-They deal with me because I bring hundreds of folks like you to their vineyards each year, and
+They deal with me because I bring dozens of folks like you to their vineyards each year,

 Part of my job is to negotiate the price per pound they will